-Research & Education (also known as GRIS - Gruppo Ricercatori Italiani a Singapore) is a group of individuals involved in academic and commercial research in Singapore, which promotes the concept of brain exchange and circulation, as opposed to the concept of brain drain, between the Little Red Dot and Italy.
+GRIS (Gruppo Ricercatori Italiani a Singapore) is a group of individuals involved in academic and commercial research in Singapore, which promotes the concept of brain exchange and circulation, as opposed to the concept of brain drain, between the Little Red Dot and Italy.
 To this end, the group fosters research collaborations and educational initiatives in Singapore for Italian researchers and students and promotes exchange programmes for Singaporeans interested in pursuing part of their studies in Italy.

 Besides Italian researchers and students living in Singapore, the group welcomes citizens from all countries who have worked or studied in Italy in the fields of science and technology, and Italian scientists who are interested in moving to Singapore or in collaborating with Singaporean research institutions.
 Furthermore, the group wants to serve as a point of reference for international organizations interested in fostering collaboration between Italy and Singapore, and as a support for families of Italian researchers and technologists living in Singapore.
-The group was featured in Lianhe Zaobao, Singapore's premier Chinese lifestyle newspaper, on 3rd September 2012.
-The current group coordinator is Sandro Cavallari.
+The current group coordinator (since 2011) is Dr Erik Cambria, Associate Professor at NTU Singapore.

 Main objectives of the group